 Although there is no Corps requirement to maintain minimum flows for assimilative capacity at Columbus, GA, the Georgia Power Projects above Columbus are required in their Federal Energy Regulatory Commission (FERC) licenses to provide 1,850 cfs weekly average, 1,350 cfs daily average, and 800 cfs instantaneous minimum flow at Columbus.
-Releases from the Georgia Power Projects are dependent on upstream releases from West Point Dam.
+Releases from the Georgia Power Projects are dependent to some degree on upstream releases from West Point Dam.
+However, the FERC license minimum flow requirements are ultimately the responsibility of Georgia Power.
+As conditions allow the Corps works closely with the power company to provide additional flow support to assist in meeting the FERC minimum flow requirements.
 Georgia Pacific and Farley Nuclear Plant located below George W. Andrews Dam have stated a requirement of 2,000 cfs for assimilative capacity needs.

 Generally a 5,000 cfs minimum flow is maintained as a release from the Jim Woodruff Dam to the Apalachicola River, which assures an adequate water supply for downstream industrial use.
 Due to the exceptional drought conditions experienced during most of 2007, the Corps implemented the EDO operations at Jim Woodruff Dam which provided for flows as low as 4,500 cfs.
-However, flows below 4,750 cfs have not occurred to date under the EDO operations.
+However, flows below 4,750 cfs have not occurred to date.
+The current RIOP also has provisions for minimum flows as low as 4,500 cfs if conditions warrant.
 No water quality problems below Jim Woodruff Dam have been identified in the Apalachicola River in association with project operations.
-However, the extraordinary drought conditions experienced during much of 2007, resulted in salinity changes in Apalachicola Bay and increased water temperatures and associated localized DO changes in the river due to extended periods of low flow (approximately 5,000 cfs).
+However, the extraordinary drought conditions experienced during much of the last three years, resulted in salinity changes in Apalachicola Bay and increased water temperatures and associated localized DO changes in the river due to extended periods of low flow (approximately 5,000 cfs).